30 Things You Never Knew About Starbucks

 You can get a tall drink in a venti cup for no extra charge.

-The average customer goes to Starbucks six times per month.
+Loyal customers go to Starbucks 16 times per month.

 Most people will get coffee from Starbucks as a weekly pick-me-up or a special treat, but the most loyal coffee drinkers (which amount to approximately 20 percent of their sales) visit the chain 16 times per month.
 That's every other day!